zephyrproject-rtos/trusted-firmware-m/platform/ext/target/nxp/lpcxpresso55s69/README.rst

 1. Building TF-M
 ****************

-There are two options for TF-M build - with or without secondary bootloader (BL2).
+There are two options for the TF-M build - with or without secondary bootloader (BL2).

 1.1 Building TF-M demo without BL2
 ==================================
-To build a S and NS application image for the LPCXpresso55S69 run the ``build_tfm_demo.py`` script in ``platform/ext/target/nxp/lpcxpresso55s69/scripts``
+To build S and NS application image for the LPCXpresso55S69, run the ``build_tfm_demo.py`` script in ``platform/ext/target/nxp/lpcxpresso55s69/scripts``

-Or do it manually using following commands:
+Or do it manually using the following commands:

 .. code:: bash